aguerrero232/kubernetes-zero-to-pro/01-core-concepts/01-pods/README.md

 <br>

-  * get minimal info about pods on cluser
+- get minimal info about pods on cluser

     ```
     kubectl get pods
     ```

-  * get more info about a pod
+- get more info about a pod

     ```
     kubectl get pods -o wide
     ```

-  * get more information about a pod
+- get even more information about a pod

     ```
     kubectl describe pod <pod name>
     ```

-  * get pod in yaml format
+- get pod in yaml format

     ```
     kubectl get pod <pod name> -o yaml
     ```

-  * create a pod
+- enter a pod

     ```
+    kubectl exec -it <pod name> -- /bin/bash
+    ```

+- create a pod

+      ```
       kubectl run <pod name> --image=<image name>
       ```

-  * edit a pod
+- edit a pod

       ```
       kubectl edit pod <pod name>
       ```
-    * If you are not given a pod definition file, you may extract the definition to a file using the below command, then edit the file to make the necessary changes, delete and re-create the pod.
+  - If you are not given a pod definition file, you may extract the definition to a file using the below command, then edit the file to make the necessary changes, delete and re-create the pod.

       ```
       kubectl get pod <pod name> -o yaml > pod-definition.yaml
       ```

-  * delete a pod
+- delete a pod

     ```
     kubectl delete pod <pod name>
     ```

-  * view the containers user in a pod
+- view the containers user in a pod

     ```
     kubectl exec <pod name> -- whoami
     ```

 <br>

 ## ***Define Enviroment Variables For A Container***

 <br>

   ```
   spec: